Lily Elefteriadou

 Ageliki (Lily) Elefteriadou (born 1964) is a Greek-American civil engineer specializing in traffic flow, including route capacity, phase transitions from fast to slow traffic flow ("breakdown"), traffic optimization, and traffic simulation.
 She is Barbara Goldsby Professor of Civil Engineering at the University of Florida, where she directs the University of Florida Transportation Institute.
+Elefteriadou chairs the TRB committee responsible for authoring the Highway Capacity Manual.

 Education and career

 Elefteriadou was a high school student at the American College of Greece.
 She studied surveying and environmental engineering as an undergraduate at Aristotle University of Thessaloniki, where she earned a bachelor's degree in 1987.
 After a master's degree in civil engineering in 1990 at Auburn University, she earned a Ph.D. in transportation planning and engineering in 1994 from the Brooklyn Polytechnic Institute, which later became the New York University Tandon School of Engineering.

 She became a faculty member at Pennsylvania State University in 1994, becoming associate professor and interim director of the Pennsylvania Transportation Institute, before moving to the University of Florida in 2004.
 She was Kisinger Campo Professor of Civil Engineering before being named the Barbara Goldsby Professor.